davinderatgithub/optimized-row-format/docs/CURRENT_STATUS.md

 ## 🏁 **Current Assessment**

-The extension has made **major architectural progress** with the smart extraction implementation successfully resolving the PostgreSQL contract violation.
-The bitmap registry system is working correctly and provides a solid foundation for achieving the 5.36x speedup target.
+The extension has achieved a **major milestone** with the complete resolution of the tuple materialization crash.
+Smart extraction is now fully functional and safe, maintaining PostgreSQL contract compliance while enabling O(1) random access.

 **Current Status**:
 - ✅ Smart extraction architecture complete and functional
-- ✅ Bitmap detection working correctly
+- ✅ Bitmap detection working correctly (aggregate-aware)
+- ✅ Smart extraction bug fixed - extracts bitmap columns correctly
 - ✅ INSERT performance maintained (1.23x speedup)
+- ✅ All aggregate queries with WHERE clauses working correctly
-- ⚠️ Performance validation blocked by tuple materialization crash
+- ✅ **Tuple materialization crash RESOLVED** (Oct 7, 2025)

-**Critical Blocker**: Tuple materialization crash in aggregate operations prevents full performance validation.
-This is an **existing bug** unrelated to smart extraction and must be fixed immediately.
+**Critical Achievement**: The tuple materialization crash that was blocking all progress is now completely fixed.
+The root cause was identified as a simple but critical bug in the extraction condition that prevented bitmap columns from being extracted when `natts` was less than the column number.

-**Next Milestone**: Fix the materialization crash, then validate that smart extraction achieves the 5.36x speedup target for wide tables while maintaining PostgreSQL contract compliance.
+**Next Milestone**: Run full performance validation to verify that smart extraction achieves the 5.36x speedup target for 600-column tables while maintaining safety and correctness.

-**Confidence Level**: **High** - The smart extraction architecture is sound, bitmap detection is accurate, and basic queries work correctly.
-Once the crash is fixed, we expect to achieve the performance targets.
+**Confidence Level**: **Very High** - All components working correctly, crash resolved, test results accurate.
+Ready for comprehensive performance validation and production readiness assessment.